endlesspint8/endlesspint8.github.io/_posts/2017-01-04-nfl-expert-picks-football-prediction-standings-2016.md

 |FOX (in situ)|0.262|17|
 |Random|0.402|12|

-Things to be looking out for:
+Things to look out for:

 * quant model recalibrations and subsequent performance (FiveThirtyEight has a 1.00 win% on changes; FOX is at 0.50, granted on a _tiny_ sample set)
 * random predictive performance (improved from last week)
 * continue to monitor human/experts against regularized  panel probabilities, possibly drop outright votes based on future performance